A hand holding a pencil on a blank page, ready to write, with the tip of the pencil surrounded by pencil shavings.

 For more information, please refer to BPPM 55.49: Payment Upon Separation of Employment, which outlines WSU’s policies and procedures regarding final compensation.

-If an employee’s appointment is eligible for annual leave payout, HRS will process the payment after leave and time reports have been submitted by the department and audited.
+If an employee’s appointment is eligible for annual leave payout, HRS will process the payment within 20 days of the separation date.

 Sick leave is not eligible for payout unless the employee is retiring from WSU and meets the eligibility requirements.